 The 32Khz clock used for the LCD controller is derivated from the MCU's internal clock and therefore does not require a dedicated oscillator.
-The division factor is set by the three bits HF0..HF2 of the LCD Mode Control Register LCDCR as summarized in Table 20 for recommanded oscillator ment and common lines are switched to ground to avoid any DC biasing of the LCD elements.
+The division factor is set by the three bits HF0..HF2 of the LCD Mode Control Register LCDCR as summarized in Table 20 for recommanded oscillator quartz values.
+In case of oscillator failure, all segment and common lines are switched to ground to avoid any DC biasing of the LCD elements.